Z4K1-Dev/SGFix/DOCS/DATABASE_INDEX.md

 -- Reports with Replies
 SELECT l.*, COUNT(b.id) as reply_count
-FROM Laporan l
+FROM Pengaduan l
-LEFT JOIN Balasan b ON l.id = b.laporanId
+LEFT JOIN Balasan b ON l.id = b.pengaduanId
 GROUP BY l.id;

 -- Services with Replies